Microsoft to overtake Yahoo in global digital ad share

-Microsoft Corp (MSFT.O) is expected to surpass Yahoo Inc (YHOO.O) for the first time in the $140.2 billion (81.68 billion pounds) worldwide digital advertising market, according to estimates by research firm eMarketer released on Tuesday.
+Microsoft Corp is expected to surpass Yahoo Inc for the first time in the $140.2 billion worldwide digital advertising market, according to estimates by research firm eMarketer released on Tuesday.

 Microsoft's global ad revenue share for 2014 is forecast at 2.54 percent, edging ahead of Yahoo's 2.52 percent share.

-Google Inc (GOOGL.O) will remain No. 1 with a 31.54 percent share, trailed by Facebook Inc (FB.O) with 7.79 percent, the research firm said.
+Google Inc will remain No. 1 with a 31.54 percent share, trailed by Facebook Inc with 7.79 percent, the research firm said.

 Yahoo is expected to report its second quarter results later on Tuesday as it struggles to keep growing its core advertising business.